Drink-some-water/Drink-some-water/README.md

 - 👋 Hi, I’m Sean Collins
 - 👀 I’m just starting my career and looking for all projects or opportunities
-- My greatest area of interest is backend development and data integration
-- 🌱 I’m currently learning about indexing methods for data discovery
 - 📫 Contact me at sean.collins.developer@gmail.com